flora-comms/flora-hardware/petal-v0_0/assembly/smd.md

 - ESP32 unable to see quality of pad solder.
 One board doesn't have a funtional blue LED. not sure the cause.
 - USB not recognized when C5,6 and R6 are on the lines. they are not necessary.
 DO NOT PLACE!!!
+- GPIO39 is super buggy for IRQ and not reliable.
+Scratch off mask between LoRa_IRQ pad and adjacent GPIO38 pad before applying solder paste so they bridge.
+IRQ pin in software has been moved to GPIO38.